kedro-org/kedro/docs/source/data/data_catalog.md

 ## Feeding in credentials

-Before instantiating the `DataCatalog` Kedro will first attempt [to read the credentials from the project configuration](../kedro_project_setup/configuration.md#aws-credentials).
+Before instantiating the `DataCatalog`, Kedro will first attempt to read [the credentials from the project configuration](../kedro_project_setup/configuration.md#aws-credentials).
 The resulting dictionary is then passed into `DataCatalog.from_config()` as the `credentials` argument.

 Let's assume that the project contains the file `conf/local/credentials.yml` with the following contents: